 Rushing to publish without having everything as perfect as you can beforehand usually results in disappointment.

-It’s a fact that very few new books sell well, even for a traditional publisher, so to have a chance, you need to prepare, plan ahead and execute as best you possibly can.
+It’s a fact that very few new books sell well, even for a traditional publisher.
+So to have a chance, you need to prepare, plan ahead and execute every stage as best you possibly can.

-If you have a manuscript ready and are planning on self-publishing a new book, stop for a moment, and go over the checklist above before you do.
+If you have a manuscript ready and you are planning on self-publishing a new book, stop for a moment.
+Go over the checklist above before you do.